waveaccounting/frontendstyleguide/infrastructure.md

 ### Testing

 Testing is done using Jasmine and [Sinon](http://sinonjs.org/).

+All specs should go into the `spec` folder and the filename must end with `.spec.coffee`.
+Otherwis they will not be picked up by the spec runner.

 To accommodate for AMD, begin each spec with the `define` function.

 **Example:**